 In March 2017, the Ministries of Defense and Foreign Affairs of the Argentine Republic co-hosted the Second International Conference on Safe Schools in Buenos Aires, Argentina.
 This conference was a key global moment to refocus attention on the issue of attacks on education and offered an opportunity for endorsing States to highlight steps they had taken to raise awareness of the Safe Schools Declaration, and to implement the commitments contained in the Declaration.

-In 2019, the government of Spain will host the Third International Safe Schools Conference on 28-29 May.
-The conference will offer a platform for States to share examples of good practice and to identify ways to implement of the Declaration and Guidelines.
+In March 2019, the government of Spain hosted the Third International Safe Schools Conference.
+The conference offered a platform for States to share examples of good practice and identified ways to implement the Declaration and Guidelines.

 EXAMPLES OF GOOD PRACTICE